 - Can’t transfer rewards to airlines and other loyalty programs

-Who should apply: This is best for frequent spenders in the 3% cash back categories, especially if you have a Bank of America business account, since you can rack up 5.25% on those common business expenditures.
+Who should apply: This is best for frequent spenders in the 3 percent cash back categories, especially if you have a Bank of America business account, since you can rack up 5.25 percent on those common business expenditures.
+The Bank of America Business Advantage Cash Rewards also suits startup businesses that must spend in different categories depending on the season, since you can change your choice category up to once a month.

 Who should skip: If your startup is consuming a large portion of your time, and you don’t want to think about strategizing credit card rewards, this may not be the account for you.